 Butt Hinges have a broad range of finishes.
 Like Antique Brass, Antique Bronze-Lacquered, Satin Chrome, White Primed, Satin Nickel, Polished Chrome, Stainless Steel, Zinc Plated, Black Paint, Yellow Zinc, Satin Brass, Polished Brass, Bright Brass, Oil Rubber Bronze.

-Standard Packing & Relevant markings are provided in each outer package.
+Standard Packing & Relevant markings provide in each outer package.